AI Agent Security

 The Pilot Program Strategy

 During the pilot, over-invest in monitoring and reporting.
-Provide IT with weekly security reports that detail every agent action, every data access event, and every anomaly detected.
-Share these reports proactively rather than waiting to be asked.
-When the pilot concludes, compile a comprehensive results report that shows exactly how the agent performed against every agreed success criterion.
-This evidence-based approach transforms the approval decision from a judgment call based on theoretical risk into an informed decision based on observed behavior.
-IT teams are much more comfortable approving something they have seen work safely for 90 days than something they are evaluating on paper.
+Weekly security reports to IT — proactively, not when asked.
+Every agent action, every data access, every anomaly.
+When the pilot ends, compile a results report against every success criterion.
+IT teams are far more comfortable approving something they've seen work safely for 90 days than something they're evaluating on paper.

 Part 5